 Blue color psychology

 Similar to green, blue is most often associated with peace, tranquility, and is often used to promote feelings of trust and dependability.
 Blue is also often associated with intelligence, as research has shown that this color helps stimulate thought and enhance concentration.
-Like most colors, blue also comes with negative connotations such as feelings of coolness or aloofness.
+Like most colors, blue also comes with negative connotations.
+It’s considered one of the “sad colors” (this is where the term “feeling blue” came from), and also creates feelings of coolness or aloofness.

 Notable brands that use blue: Facebook, Geico, and American Express.